meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 ## What could have been done to improve the mutation score of the test suites

-For this assignment, the objective is to create test cases that help improve the mutation score of the 5 methods that we focused on for the Range and DataUtilities class.
+For this assignment, the objective is to create test cases that help improve the mutation score of the 5 methods that we focused on for the `Range` and `DataUtilities` class.
 However, the scores includes mutations that are of other methods within the class.

-As such, one way to improve the accuracy scores is to added additional test cases for the methods from the class source code that are not originally tested by our test cases.
-As discussed above, our original test suite killed almost every mutation so there was little room for improvement.
-After adding test cases to kill reamining mutants, we decided to add tests for two more methods in the Range class to increase the overall coverage.
-These were for `Range.combine` and `Range.expand()`.
+As such, one way to improve the accuracy scores is to add additional test cases for the methods that were not originally covered by our test cases.
+As discussed above, our original test suite killed almost every non-equivalent mutation so there was little room for improvement.
+After adding test cases to kill reamining mutants, we decided to add tests for two more methods in the `Range` class to increase the overall mutation coverage score.
+These were for `Range.combine(Range, Range)` and `Range.expand(Range, double, double)`.
 Covering more methods in the class significantly increased the overall coverage.

 ## Need for Mutation Testing